10680763/30GitCommits/README.md

 Which isn't too bad.
 I just get to do homework in peace and quiet It's cold outside
 I'm not really followimg instructions...
+I just don't want to come back to my computer 30 different times during the day to update on the weather.